Born Free Partnership

 Ol Moti Primary School is near the Mount Kilimanjaro National Park in Tanzania, Kenya.
 They have 223 children in the school.
 Their national language is Swahili but they are taught English at school, alongside maths, science and environmental studies.

-In the summer term last year, the Eco Club wrote letters and sent pictures to some of the children in Ol Moti Primary School.
-They told the children all about our school environment; the plants that grow in our local area and the creatures we can see.
+So far, our joint projects have included writing letters to each other and creating fact files to learn about our different school and local environments.
+Our school Eco Club wrote letters and sent pictures to some of the children in Ol Moti Primary School.
+They told the children all about the plants that grow in our local area and the creatures we can see.

 Some of the children in Ol Moti school then wrote letters back to us to tell us all about their environment!
 You can read some by accessing the presentation below:

-The Eco Club will continue the link with Ol Moti Primary School.
-They have made a video to teach the children all about Autumn in England as they don’t experience the same seasonal weather as us.
+The Eco Club also made a video to teach the children all about Autumn in England as they don’t experience the same seasonal weather as us.
 Click on the video link below to watch Eco Club's Autumn presentation: